improbable-eng/etcd-cluster-operator/docs/operations.md

 The operator only supports Etcd major version 3.

-NOTE: Use of Docker images from other repositories is not yet supported.
+The repository used by the operator can be overridden to pull images from other repositories.
-But you can load the official Docker images into a local Docker image cache if necessary.
+This can be achieved by setting the `etcd-repository` flag on the manager, for example `--etcd-repository=gcr.io/etcd-development/etcd`.

 The `etcd-cluster-operator` will use the supplied `version` value to compute a Docker image name which is then used by the Pods for each Etcd peer.